davebaraka/duino/README.md

 * The HM-10 bluetooth module (device to the right) has a working voltage support of 3.3V to 6V, but the logic level is **3.3V**.
 If the logic level of your board is 5V, it is recommended that you use a voltage divider.
 In the diagram above, a 3.3V power source is used to power the bluetooth module.

+Power your arduino and a LED on the bluetooth module should start to blink, indicating an unpaired state.

+Open the Duino app and tap the 'Connect' button.
+Then tap 'Scan' in the connect screen.

+* Make sure you agree to allow Duino to access the bluetooth permission.
+For android users, you may need to allow Duino to access the location permission in order to successfully complete scans.
+For more information on why this permission is requied, please read the [android documentation](https://developer.android.com/guide/topics/connectivity/bluetooth-le#permissions).
+For information on why iOS does not require the location permission, read [this](https://www.polidea.com/blog/a-curious-relationship-android-ble-and-location/#why-ios-is-different). **Duino does not collect or transmit personal data.**

+Tap on the bluetooth device, 'DSD TECH' in this case, and then tap 'Yes' to connect.

+The LED on the bluetooth module should stop blinking, indicating your devices have successfully paired.

 ### Hello World

 ## Features